DishaSinghh/agnirva-software-intership/README.md

-# apnacoll
+# agnirva software internship
-chnaging this to agnivera intern proj program author - disha (sky)
+chnaging this to agnirva intern proj program